 - A. Compliance with this chapter is required for all development including land divisions, site plan and design review, master plan, detailed development plan and conditional use applications and all public improvements. - B. Compliance with this chapter is also required for new construction or additions which exceed fifty percent of the existing square footage, of all single and two-family dwellings, except adu's.
 All applicable single and two-family dwellings shall provide any necessary dedications, easements or agreements as identified in the transportation system plan and this chapter.
-In addition, the frontage of the site shall comply with the following prioritized standards identified in this chapter: - Improve street pavement, construct curbs, gutters, sidewalks and planter strips; and - 2.
+In addition, the frontage of the site shall comply with the following prioritized standards identified in this chapter: - 1.
+Improve street pavement, construct curbs, gutters, sidewalks and planter strips; and - 2.
 Plant street trees.

 The cost of compliance with the standards identified in 16.12.011.B.1 and 16.12.011.B.2 is calculated based on valuation from the State of Oregon Building Codes Division and limited to ten percent of the total construction costs.
-The value of the alterations and improvements as determined by the community development director-is based on the entire project and not individual building permits.
+The value of the alterations and improvements as determined by the community development director is based on the entire project and not individual building permits.
 It is the responsibility of the applicant to submit to the community development director the value of the required improvements.
 Additional costs may be required to comply with other applicable requirements associated with the proposal such as access or landscaping requirements.
+16.12.012 - Jurisdiction and management of the public rights-of-way.